beneaug/EmbroideryQuoteCalculator/QUICKBOOKS_OAUTH_SETUP.md

    - Browser cache can sometimes cause problems with OAuth flows
    - Try opening in an incognito/private window

-## QuickBooks OAuth Flow Explained
+## Enhanced OAuth Flow Explained

+Our improved OAuth flow resolves common issues by implementing industry best practices:

-1. User clicks "Connect to QuickBooks"
+1. User clicks "Connect to QuickBooks" in the application
+2. The application generates a secure authorization URL via the OAuth server
-2. User is redirected to Intuit login page
+3. User is redirected to Intuit's login/consent page
-3. After successful authorization, Intuit redirects back to our app with an authorization code
+4. After authorization, Intuit redirects back to our OAuth server with the code
-4. Our app exchanges this code for access and refresh tokens (can only be done once)
-5. Tokens are stored in the database for future API calls
+5. **The OAuth server immediately exchanges the code for tokens** (this is the key improvement)
+6. The OAuth server stores the tokens in the database and redirects back to the Streamlit app
+7. The Streamlit app displays a success message and can immediately use the stored tokens

+This approach avoids the "code already used" error because:
+- The code is only used once, by the OAuth server
+- Streamlit's automatic re-runs don't cause multiple exchange attempts
+- The code exchange happens immediately, preventing expiration

+## Troubleshooting the OAuth Flow

+If you still encounter issues:

+1. **Check the OAuth server logs**: The OAuth server provides detailed logging of the entire process.

+2. **Verify your credentials**: Make sure your Client ID and Client Secret are correct in the QuickBooks settings.

+3. **Confirm the redirect URI**: Ensure that the redirect URI in your Intuit Developer Dashboard EXACTLY matches what's configured in the application.

+4. **Check for timeouts**: OAuth codes expire after 10 minutes, so complete the process promptly.

+5. **Reset authentication if needed**: Use the "Reset Authentication" button in the QuickBooks settings to clear any existing tokens and start fresh.

 ## Important Notes